 - Home and workplace environment: You'll talk about possible hazards -- such as exposure to cat feces, X-rays, and lead or solvents -- that could affect your ability to become pregnant or maintain a healthy pregnancy.

 - Your weight: It's a good idea to reach your ideal body weight before you get pregnant.
-This means losing weight if you are overweight to reduce your risk of high blood pressure complications during pregnancy; or gaining weight if you are underweight to reduce the risk of delivering a low birth-weight baby.
+This means losing weight if you are overweight to reduce your risk of complications during pregnancy; or gaining weight if you are underweight to reduce the risk of delivering a low birth-weight baby.